payara/Payara-Examples/Payara-Micro/JMS-Client-Example/README.md

 You must also download the ActiveMQ rar file, in particular version activemq-rar-5.14.5.
 If you have a different download version of ActiveMQ, modify the source code that refers to the rar to the same version as you have downloaded.

+Once ActiveMQ is running create a queue called TESTQ.

 To run the application on Payara Micro once built ensure that you deploy both the rar file and the ejb jar.

 ```shell